 Juschi silk shawl-size scarf, c.1980.
-Fashioned from heavy silk crepe and finished with a hand-rolled hem, this is a wearable painting—a brilliant evening accessory.
+Made from heavy silk crepe and finished with a hand-rolled hem, this is a wearable painting—a brilliant evening accessory.
 The scarf features a stunning dreamscape of a group of exotic wild fowl.
 The subtle details reinforced by bold colors make a dramatic design statement.
 The large shawl size would be ideal over a coat: an emblem of a woman of luxurious and sophisticated taste.

 Deco metallic brocaded chiffon shawl, c.1920.
 Made from burnt orange silk chiffon brocaded with stylized Deco roses, geometric squares, and wavy lines, the brilliant shawl illustrates the pairing of of exoticism and modernity, which was at the core of the Art Deco movement.
 There is a haunting, Eastern sensibility in the monochrome motif of squares and wavy lines.
 The real antique metallic fibers have a mellow glow.

 Chinese burgundy satin wall hanging, c.1910.
 The design is rendered in elegant muted shades of blue, turquoise, silver, rust, gold, beige, and rose.
 The central figure is a brilliant bird of paradise resplendent in her proud plumage.
 Here the colors compete with and complement each other: the ivory with the black; the gold with the aqua; and dominating it all, the splendiferous turquoise tail feather, ending in a tiny fantasy floral star.